flutter/website/src/get-started/flutter-for/ios-devs.md

   }}
 ```

-SwiftUI also has several options for more complex state management.
+**SwiftUI** includes several options for more complex state management
-For example, the `ObservableObject` protocol.
+such as the `ObservableObject` protocol.

-Flutter manages local state using a [`StatefulWidget`][].
+**Flutter** manages local state using a [`StatefulWidget`][].
-A stateful widget is implemented with two classes:
+Implement a stateful widget with the following two classes:
-a subclass of `StatefulWidget`
+- a subclass of `StatefulWidget`
-and a subclass of `State`.
+- a subclass of `State`

-The state of the widget is stored in the `State` object.
+The `State` object stores the widget's state.
-When a widget’s state changes, the state object calls `setState()`,
+When a widget’s state changes, the `State` object calls `setState()`
-telling the framework to redraw the widget.
+to tell the framework to redraw the widget.

-The following example shows a part of a counter app
+The following example shows a part of a counter app:
-like the one created before:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">